World Rugby Sevens Series hosts

 The World Rugby Sevens Series hosts have included several countries.
-Seven countries currently host a leg of the World Rugby Sevens Series.
+Nine countries currently host a leg of the SVNS.
 Several other countries previously hosted tournaments, most recently England, France and New Zealand, all three of which were terminated following the 2022–23 season.

 Current hosts

-Hosts are current as of the upcoming 2023–24 series.
+Hosts are current as of the upcoming 2025–26 series.
 Interruptions to events are recorded in the footnotes.